Pomo Tribal Supported Agriculture Program

 • Sustainable Communities: infrastructure analysis, local and regional food systems, new business opportunities, partnerships, social networks, sustainability measures

-The Pomo people are in fact many linguistically distinct bands of Native Americans, living in a rural area in Northern California.
-The Pomo face continuing mental, physical and spiritual health challenges directly relate to the loss of a traditional food system that provided a healthy diet, social interaction, exercise and commodities to trade.
-The Pomo have farmed the lands in a sustainable manner for thousands of years in this area, growing spring greens, a variety of berries, Indian potatoes, a diverse selection of seed crops for Pinole and acorns for flour.
+The Pomo people are, in fact, many linguistically distinct bands of Native Americans, living in a rural area in Northern California.
+The Pomo face continuing mental, physical and spiritual health challenges directly related to the loss of a traditional food system that provided a healthy diet, social interaction, exercise and commodities to trade.
+The Pomo have farmed the lands in a sustainable manner for thousands of years in this area; growing spring greens, a variety of berries, Indian potatoes, a diverse selection of seed crops for Pinole and acorns for flour.
 Currently, many of the Pomo Tribes have small farms and agriculture projects on their lands that could be expanded to provide food security and income for their Tribe.
 The Hopland Band of Pomo has over 20 acres of 100-year old dry-farmed organic grapes, with the vision of integrating food crops into the vineyards.
 Potter Valley Pomo grow fields of pumpkins, corn, tomatoes and a variety of squash, providing hundreds of pounds of produce for their people.
 Coyote Valley Pomo have a farm with a large commercial greenhouse for growing winter tomatoes, peppers and other vegetables.
-Pinolleville Band of Pomo have a more eclectic blend of Traditional and mainstream vegetables, with fields of fruit trees intermixed with Native Traditional Foods Gardens and a round-house style greenhouse/education center.
+Pinoleville Band of Pomo has a more eclectic blend of Traditional and mainstream vegetables, with fields of fruit trees intermixed with Native Traditional Foods Gardens and a round-house style greenhouse/education center.

 Even though there are these farming projects, the Pomo suffer from high obesity rates (even among the children), isolation, lack of exercise and unemployment.
 Distribution of the produce has been challenging, and many Tribe members (especially Elders) rely on commodity foods, with little or no fresh fruits, vegetables or traditional foods.
 Isolation and high unemployment lead to depression, drug and alcohol abuse and high rates of incarceration.